gvwilson/sensibleadventures/coriandel/coriandel.md

 "You're welcome."
 The horse flicked his tail.
 "Don't be late."

 "I won't be."
 As I turned to go, I caught sight of the statue in the center of the square.
-I had seen it thousands of times, of course.
+I had seen it before, of course.
 The emir's companion during his wandering days, et cetera, et cetera.

 I hesitated.
 "Honored sir---forgive me, but you look familiar.
 Are you from here?"